arvysodev/roleradar-platform/README.md

 # RoleRadar

 RoleRadar is a backend-focused pet project designed as a microservices-based job aggregation platform.
+The project is structured as a monorepo containing multiple Spring Boot services.

 > ## Architectural note
 > This project is intentionally implemented using a microservices + event-driven architecture, even though the domain could be handled with a simpler modular monolith.